rgilks/royal-game-of-ur-cli/README.md

    cd royal-game-of-ur
    ```

-2. Install the required tool versions:
-   If you're using `asdf`, `mise`, or a compatible version manager, it should automatically pick up the versions from `.tool-versions`.
-If not, manually install the specified versions of each tool.

-3. Initialize the project:
+2. Initialize the project:
    ```
    just init
    ```

    This command will:
-   - Install the required tool versions (if using `asdf`)
+   - Set up asdf and install required plugins and versions
-   - Set up necessary tools (including Graphviz and nbb)
+   - Install necessary tools (including Graphviz, nbb, and GraalVM)
    - Set up Git hooks
    - Install project dependencies
    - Perform any other necessary initialization steps